 Go Brunching in Sant Antoni

-Considering its lack of major tourist attractions and museums, it’s no surprise that Barcelona’s revived community of Sant Antoni is often overlooked by the mobs of tourists.
+Considering its lack of major tourist attractions and museums, it’s no surprise that the community of Sant Antoni in Barcelona is often overlooked by the mobs of tourists.
 A neighborhood within a neighborhood, the idyllic Sant Antoni finds itself seemingly worlds away from the hoards of map-holding tourists roaming the Gothic Quarter, the chaotic party-goers of Raval, and those aimlessly wandering the main streets of Eixample admiring the modernista architecture.
 Despite it being just a stone’s throw away from these hotspots, Sant Antoni is an area in which you’re much more likely to encounter bohemian youth, urban creatives, passionate artisans, and, if you’re lucky enough, the occasional Catalan TV star.
 The best part of it all?
 The pedestrian-friendly rondas of Sant Antoni are home to Barcelona’s most delicious brunch restaurants, cozy cafes, and traditional bodegas.

 Journey Through the Jagged Picos de Europa

 Situated within the scenic Cantabrian Mountains between the provinces of Asturians, Cantabria, and León, the Picos de Europa National Park offers visitors a number of peaceful landscapes away from it all.
 Showcasing the exceptional geological diversity of the region, it’s here that you’ll be able to witness everything from deep river gorges and wide valleys to spectacular limestone peaks.
 At the park’s higher elevations, grazing cattle fill the open meadows, while there are several scattered viewpoints where you can really appreciate the vast beauty of Spain’s first designated National Park.
 When you’re done with your hike, check out these 7 cozy villages in Cantabria, Spain.

 Experience Authentic Flamenco in Seville

 Perhaps the most well-known Spanish pastime on an international level, the art of Flamenco is a traditional dance that’s deep-rooted into the cultural fabric of Andalusia, Spain’s southernmost region.
 There’s perhaps no better place to experience this beautiful musical form than in Seville, where it manifests itself within the daily lives of its residents.
 It’s here in Andalusia’s vibrant capital city where you can soak in the dramatic melodies at an intimate tablao or simply watch local performers take to the streets.
 Consisting of guitar, vocals, dancing, and palmas (hand clapping), flamenco is a marvelous display of emotion, passion, intensity, and romance that you soon won’t forget.
 If you’re ready to get your groove on, Flamenco dancing is one of the best things to do in Seville, Spain.

 Retrace Pablo Picasso’s Footsteps in Barcelona